MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-vpn-gateway/includes/4-exercise-create-a-site-to-site-vpn-gateway-using-azure-cli-commands.md

     SHAREDKEY=<shared key>
     ```

 1. Remember that **LNG-HQ-Network** contains a reference to the IP address on your simulated on-premises VPN device.
-Run this command in the Cloud Shell to create a connection from **VNG-Azure-VNet-1** to **LNG-HQ-Network**:
+Run this command in the Cloud Shell to create a connection from **VNG-Azure-VNet-1** to **LNG-HQ-Network**.

     ```azurecli
     az network vpn-connection create \